Last updated on January 18th, 2022 at 05:59 am

 Small Curves Respond to Treatment Better Than Bigger Curves

-This should seem rather obvious, but it has become frustratingly clear this knowledge isn’t being put into clinical practice as the standard watch-and-wait methodology continues to be recommended for mild and moderate scoliosis curves.
-In fact, a success rate published by the doctors of ScoliSMART reported an impressive 93% success rate when their treatment approach was introduced in curvatures less than 50 degrees.
+This should seem rather obvious.
+It has become clear this knowledge isn’t used in clinical practice.
+The standard watch-and-wait method continues for mild and moderate spine curves.
+A success rate published by the doctors of ScoliSMART reported an impressive 93% success rate in curvatures less than 50 degrees.
+Get recommendations on how genetic testing is helping early scoliosis intervention sent directly to your email.

 Scoliosis Fact #2